-Pingyao: Shanxi's Ancient City!
+Pingyao: Shanxi's Ancient Trophy!

 Saving Pingyao for the weekend, I woke up in a different city on a beautiful Saturday morning in August 2019.
 Leaving Beijing the previous evening for the nearby city of Taiyuan, Shanxi allowed me to begin my Pingyao day trip.
-I had read mixed reviews about Pingyao, I was willing to see what one of China's ancient cities had to offer by myself.
+I had read mixed reviews about Pingyao, I was willing to see what one of China's ancient cities had to offer for myself.
 Of course, I was Shanxi bound!

 Pingyao's protected walled ancient city stood before me, along with my guide we made for China's first ever bank!
-Named 'Pingyao Rishengchang Bank' signified the beginning of a brand new sunrise as the banks name translated closest to 'Sunrise Prosperity'.
-Founded in 1823, formal transactions and state of the art banking methods were the first of its kind in the country.
-Rapidly this ancient bank had opened branches across China, using Pingyao as its hub I was fascinated to know.
+Named the 'PingYao RiShengChang', which signified the beginning of a brand new sunrise as the banks name translated into English closest to 'Pingyao Sunrise Prosperity Draft Bank'.
+The bank was founded in 1823, such formal transactions and state of the art banking methods were the first of its kind in the country.
+Rapidly this ancient bank had opened branches across China, using Pingyao as the hub I was fascinated to know.
 Pingyao stood as China's founding financial powerhouse, the training those bank clerks had to go through rivalled any training I had ever faced up to date in my career in general!
-No, I have never worked in a bank but in terms they had things dealt questionably and China has its moments.
-The summers heat continued to beat down, I was relieved to leave the bank behind even though it was so very interesting.
-Allow me to backtrack PY!
+No, I have never worked in a bank, dealing with such foolery in banks during my time in China would ensure I would never work in a bank, saying that one bank I will avoid in the future but they'll remain nameless.
+I was relieved to leave the bank behind even though it was very interesting.
+PY, let's backtrack!